 Key Takeaways

-- •Tension-type and cervicogenic headaches are the strongest indications — 35-50% reduction in headache days in trial data
+- •Tension-type and cervicogenic headaches are the strongest indications, with multiple randomized trials showing meaningful, lasting reductions in headache frequency and intensity

 - •Red-flag headaches (sudden, severe, with neurological signs, post-trauma) need medical workup, not adjustment